elkindnet/codedesign-small-business/README.md

 ## Getting Started

 To use this template, choose one of the following options to get started:
-* [Download](https://github.com/elkindnet/codedesign-basic-element/archive/gh-pages.zip) the latest release on Code|Design
+* [Download](https://github.com/elkindnet/codedesign-basic-element/archive/gh-pages.zip) the latest release on Github
 * [Fork](https://github.com/elkindnet/codedesign-basic-element/fork) this repository on GitHub

 ## Bugs and Issues